alessandrotrisolini/switchmanager/certs-utils/README.md

 $ ./generate-manager-cert.sh
 ```

-Now you copy `manager.pem` and `manager.key` files to another path and use it within the `managercli` application.
+Now you copy `manager.pem` and `manager.key` files to another path and use them within the `managercli` application.

 ## Agent certificate creation